 The program uses a non-invasive approach to obtain monitoring data through conducting early morning beach patrols assessing turtle tracks and sand patterns.
 Laid and hatched nest locations are recorded using a GPS and additional turtle as well as predator activity is also documented.

-This season we have had Conservation Volunteers Australia working on Cemetery Beach, collecting scientific data and conduct the turtle tagging program at Cemetery Beach.
+This season we have employed Corrine as a Scientific Coordinator to collect scientific data and conduct the turtle tagging program at Cemetery Beach.
 Flipper tagging collects vital population data.
 It can provide information on population trends, habitat residency, movement patterns, individual growth rates, reproductive life history and strandings.
 Interstate, overseas and community volunteers have been assisting with this work and have enjoyed getting up close and personal with the turtles!

-If you would like more information on the Care For Hedland Turtle Monitoring Program you can contact the Program Coordinator via email at firstname.lastname@example.org or find us on Facebook .
+If you would like more information on the Care For Hedland Turtle Monitoring Program you can contact the Morning Turtle Program Coordinator via email at email@example.com or find us on Facebook .